 Support us.
 Our dream is to put people in control of their personal data.
 Join us and help us build the first personal data platform.
 We have a handful of projects that are either in the early stages of design or just being prototyped.
 If you’re interested in helping out, here are some ways you can get involved:

-We’re worried about the world and how the balance of power has away from the individual to the algorithm.
-We’re proud to be involved in a project that we think can help shift things back towards a more balanced state.
+We’re worried about the world and how the balance of power has shifted away from the individual to the algorithm.
+We’re proud to be involved in a project that we think can help shift things back towards a more equitable state.
 We hope you'll be proud too!

 We’re dedicated to helping people get involved, and contributing.
 If you’re involved with a cool project that’s open-source, open data, open science, or otherwise in the spirit of openness and empowerment, please get in touch.
 We want to help.

 We also have a semi-regular newsletter (we haven’t been sending them much lately, sorry!).
 If you’d like to be on it, please get in touch, we love to hear from you (or sign up on the homepage).